The-Scripters-Guild/ForgeWiki/forge/gameplay/containment/blockers.md

 ---
 description: >-
-  Blockers are invisible cubical objects that have collision, whose main purpose is to serve as a way to limit the player's ability to move outside the intended gameplay space, or to smooth collision in
+  Blockers are invisible cubical objects that have collision, whose purpose is to limit the player's movement outside the gameplay space, or to smooth collision.
 ---

 # Blockers